wbcmedia/wbcmedia.github.io/draft.md

 - The curtains open
 - Chris O'Really is standing there with a clipboard
-- Mrs Buttermuffin is next to him
-- Chris appears to be asking various questions and making notes

 **_Gideon_** : I can't stand HONEST politicians.
 What's the point of being a politician if you won't accept a brown envelope full of cash every now and then.
 I need to keep an eye on him... hold on...